Export documents: current developments

 News about documents required for import and export.

-1. Additional proof Certificate of Origin for oil products
+4. Additional information needed when requesting a Certificate of Origin for petroleum products

 On 5 December 2022, further EU sanctions against Russia regarding crude oil products entered into force.
 As a consequence, KVK can and will request additional information in Certificate of Origin applications for GS 2709 product shipments (crude oil, among other things).
 For example, documents to prove that the products are in the EU freedom of movement zone, or are under the price cap placed upon these products.